Join us for international hybrid conference!

 Registration Fees

 The fee includes lunch, coffee breaks, and a certificate of participation.
 For those interested in attending the social dinner, an additional 40 EUR is required.
+For online participation, a flat fee of 30 EUR applies (includes access to all panels and a digital certificate).

 Keynote Speakers